github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-java.rst

    where not exists(c.getAReference())
    select c

-Codebases often have many methods that are not called direcstly, but this is unlikely to be the whole story.
+Codebases often have many methods that are not called directly, but this is unlikely to be the whole story.
 To explore this area further, see ":doc:`Navigating the call graph <navigating-the-call-graph>`."

 For more information about callables and calls, see the :doc:`article on the call graph <navigating-the-call-graph>`.